nychealth/coronavirus-data/README.md

 There are two classifications of COVID-19 deaths reported:

-- A death is classified as **confirmed** if the decedent was a NYC resident who had a positive molecular test for the virus that causes COVID-19.
+- A death is classified as **confirmed** if the decedent was a NYC resident who had a positive molecular test for the virus that causes COVID-19 and did not die of external causes such as gunshot wounds or drug overdoses.

 - A death is classified as **probable** if the decedent was a NYC resident (or residency pending) who had no known positive molecular test for the virus that causes COVID-19 but the death certificate lists “COVID-19” or an equivalent as a cause of death.